santiagovassallo/ru102py/README.md

 This is the sample application codebase for the Redis University course [RU102PY, Redis for Python Developers](https://university.redislabs.com/courses/ru102py/).

+And this fork is my particular twist to make it work just using `docker` and `docker-compose`.
+So, if you have them installed, you are all set to go!
+Just follow these steps:

+1. Clone the repository.
+1. If you want to run the app just type in your terminal `docker-compose up app`.
+Now you can go to http://127.0.0.1:8081 and see the app working.
+1. If you want to run the tests, `docker-compose up test`

+**And that's it!** The good news is that you can work on your favourite IDE and still keep your changes once you stop the containers, because the sources are shared through a volume.

+**Note**: You can still can run the project as in the original way, but if you want to do that, make sure you change the files `instance/dev.cfg` and `intance/testing.cfg` and set `REDIS_HOST = "localhost"` on both files.

+If you want to learn more about the project or the original way to run it, just keep reading.

 ## Setup

 ### Prerequisites